alvarotrigo/angular-fullpage/README.md

 ```

 ## Dynamic Changes
-If you want to update fullPage.js changes in the DOM call the `build()` method after making those changes.
+If you want to update fullPage.js with new changes in the DOM call the `build()` method after making those changes.

 An example can be seen on the [dynamic-changes example](https://github.com/alvarotrigo/angular-fullpage/blob/master/src/app/examples/dynamic-changes/dynamic-changes.component.ts#L46):